-Tardies: Students must be in their assigned seats when the bell rings or they will be marked tardy.
+Students must be in their assigned seats when the bell rings or they will be marked tardy.
 The 1st and 2nd tardies will result in a warning from the teacher, and will be recorded.
 Three or more offenses during a semester will result in detention assigned for each offense.
-After the fifth tardy, a Saturday School will be assigned.
 Excessive tardiness is referred to the Assistant Principals.